Last updated: August 1, 2018

 Making your end users aware that a threat exists is not the same as teaching them how to recognize and react to that threat if they encounter it during their day-to-day business activities.
 Sure, it’s great to win the battle of getting your employees to know that phishing attacks are happening within your organization — but to win the war, you need to use anti-phishing training tools to educate your employees about the different types of social engineering tactics attackers will use to try to trick them into clicking…and downloading…and submitting sensitive data.

-This philosophy is a primary reason why we include both simulated attacks and education modules in our Anti-Phishing Training Suite.
+This philosophy is a primary reason why we recommend using both simulated attacks and interactive education in anti-phishing training programs.
 In addition to providing vulnerability assessments, our ThreatSim® Phishing Simulations can be paired with Teachable Moments, which help organizations raise awareness with end users by providing a “just-in-time teaching” message to anyone who interacts with a simulated attack.
 This starts to give employees a sense of how their actions can impact data and network security.

 But given that one phishing example is just that — one phishing example — follow-up education is a critical piece of end-user risk management.
 Our security awareness training modules not only explain the different kinds of threats that end users might face, they allow employees to practice applying their knowledge.
 This interactivity is key to engagement and knowledge retention — and our customers have told us that this approach makes a big difference in how their employees respond to training.